-Apart from settings, module supports set of additional commands.
-Format of this commands are similar to those used for settings, but they do not affect operation of module in RUN state.
+Apart from settings, module supports a set of additional commands.
+Format of these commands is similar to those used for settings, but they do not affect operation of module in RUN state.

 5.2.1 Commands in BOOTLOADER and CONFIGURATION state